 The Civil Division also includes Small Claims Court, which is designed for people who don't have lawyers.
 In a small claims case, you can sue a person or business for up to $10,000.
 Cased involving consumer credit debt and medical debt are capped at $5,000 in small claims court.

 U.S. Passport applications are processed at some Civil Divisions throughout the state, although not all provide that service.

 All Vermont counties have a courthouse with a criminal division.
 The criminal division is also known as criminal court.
 A superior court judge determines the guilt or innocence of a person charged with a crime through jury trials, court trials and guilty pleas.

 The criminal division manages felony and misdemeanor criminal cases.
 In a criminal case, a person is accused by the state of Vermont of breaking a state law.
 These cases may include the most serious cases from other divisions such as fish and game, and traffic violations.
 The criminal court judge is also responsible for approving or declining search and arrest warrants.

 There are special treatment courts and specialty dockets within the criminal division including adult drug, juvenile drug, mental health and driving under the influence courts.

-The Environmental Division is a statewide court that deals with environmental law.
+The Environmental Division is a statewide court which handles environmental law cases.

 Every Vermont county has a courthouse with a family division.
 The family division is also called family court.
 There are no jury trials in family court.
 Instead, the presiding judge or magistrate makes the decision.
 Assistant judges may also sit with the presiding judge.